MENU

 PRO BONO LITIGATION

 At my sole and exclusive discretion, subject to my capacity, qualification, and resource, I will consider acting pro bono in cases I consider to be publicly important where I consider serious injustice is present.
-My willingness to help pro bono is partly spiritual but mostly because it's the decent thing to do.
-I take on at least one large pro bono case per year.
+I take on at least 1 large pro bono case per year.

 Email me at jess@jmathlaw.com